VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 	- It depends on the problem we are solving

 ### The problem with accuracy score
 It tells us how much mistake we are making, but doesn't tell us what type of mistake we are making, false positives or false negatives.
-Knowing this can be important for many
+Knowing this can be important for many use cases.

 ## Confusion Matrix

+This fixes the problems with accuracy

 ## Precision